Les Autres sport classification: History

 Les Autres sportspeople were first eligible to compete at United States Cerebral Palsy Association athletic events in 1978 after previously having been locked out.
 They were also not included in the United States's National Wheelchair Athletic Association events prior to that.
 Their participation was only allowed after people started studying their disabilities and how it impacted their sport performance.

-The 15 members of the United States Paralympic team at the 1984 Summer Paralympics in Les Autres classes included 4 people with muscular dystrophy, 2 with multiple sclerosis, 2 with Friedreich's ataxia, 1 with Arthrogryposis, 3 with Osteogensis impefecta, and 1 with short stature.
+The 15 members of the United States Paralympic team at the 1984 Summer Paralympics in Les Autres classes included 4 people with muscular dystrophy, 2 with multiple sclerosis, 2 with Friedreich's ataxia, 1 with Arthrogryposis, 3 with Osteogensis imperfect, and 1 with short stature.
 At the 1984 Games, Great Britain won the most medals among all Les Autres events.
 They claimed 55.
 Spain was second with 38 and the United States was third with 26.
 Equestrian had a combined class for spinal cord injuries and Les Autres at the 1984 Summer Paralympics, with the competition being held in Texas.
 There were 16 total competitors, with three having spinal cord injuries, two having multiple sclerosis, two with other neurological impairments, and nine others.

 In the United States, Les Autres were participated in sport via cerebral palsy sport organizations, and first participated in a national championship with their own classes in 1985.
 An organization for sports for dwarfs was created the same year in the United States and a separate one was created for people with Les Autres.
 At the 1988 Summer Paralympics, there were 6 classes specifically for Les Autres sportspeople.
 At the 1988 Games, Les Autres sportspeople were not eligible to participate in wheelchair basketball.

 Starting in 1992, there was a move away from Les Autres specific classifications to functional based classification systems at the Paralympic Games.
 This was realized in swimming, where Les Autres sportspeople competed directly against people with other disabilities including cerebral palsy, spinal cord injuries and amputations.
 As a result, the 1992 Games saw the total number of classes for people with physical disabilities drop from 31 to 10.
 Following the 1992 Games, numerous changes were made to the swimming classification system using the 10 class system as the basis to make it more competitive.

 A 1996 study of American attitudes of different disability groups participating in sport by other disability sportspeople found amputees were viewed most favorably, followed by les autres, paraquadriplegia, and visual impairment.
 Sportspeople with cerebral palsy were viewed the least favorably.
 In 2010, the IPC announced that they would release a new IPC Athletics Classification handbook that specifically dealt with physical impairments.
 This classification guide would be put into effect following the closing ceremony of the 2012 Summer Paralympics.
 One of these changes was creating a minimum age to compete in the T40 and T41 classes, open to competitors with short stature.